Leading bounds on micro- to picometer fifth forces from neutron star cooling

 where $\hat{g}_N$ is the best-fit value of $g_N$ and we use $\hat{\bm{\theta}}=\left\{\hat{\bm{\theta}}^i \right\}_{i=1}^5$ to denote the values of the nuisance parameters that maximize the likelihood function in which they appear.
 The 95\% confidence level upper limit on the scalar-nucleon coupling can then be found by satisfying $q(\,g_N^{95};m_\phi)=2.71$, assuming that Wilks' theorem holds~\cite{Wilks:1938dza}.

 We note that the analysis of axion-induced cooling of NSs in Ref.~\cite{Buschmann:2021juv} found that a full Monte Carlo simulation of the distribution of $q$ differed from that of the asymptotic $\chi^2$ distribution, which is assumed when naively applying Wilks' theorem---this entailed a $\sim 50\%$ shift in the resulting upper limit on the axion mass.
 However, we emphasize that this is a minor discrepancy when compared to the dominant systematic uncertainties due to the nuclear interaction model, which are at the level of a factor 4--5 in the emissivity and therefore a factor 2 in the constraints.

 Our nuclear interaction model follows the historical setup of Ref.~\cite{Friman:1979ecl}, in which the long-range interaction is modeled as a OPE, potentially modified by a phenomenological $\rho$ meson exchange, and the short-range interaction is extracted from the Landau parameters of heavy nuclei.
-However, such Landau parameters refer to symmetric nuclear matter, whereas NSs are largely neutron-dominated.
+However, such Landau parameters refer to symmetric nuclear matter, whereas NSs are largely neutron dominated.
 Even the long-range component of the potential has been shown to suffer large renormalization in dense nuclear matter~\cite{Schwenk:2003pj,Schwenk:2003bc, Shternin:2018dcn, vanDalen:2003zw, Bacca:2008yr, DehghanNiri:2016cqm, Blaschke:1995va}.
 The quenching of the axion coupling in dense matter also cannot be accurately anticipated; the Brown-Rho scaling, adopted in e.g.~Ref.~\cite{Buschmann:2021juv}, is mostly a qualitative conjecture to capture the leading features of this phenomenon.
 Therefore, a fair assessment is that these techniques primarily capture the order of magnitude and the temperature dependence of the emissivity, and are the dominant source of uncertainty on the constraints we find, making efforts to correct for more minor 10--50\% discrepancies unnecessary.
 Fortunately, our constraints supersede previous ones by much more than these estimated uncertainties.

 Our resulting limit is shown in Fig.~\ref{fig1}.
 We exclude $g_N\lesssim 5 \times 10^{-14}$ for masses $m_\phi\lesssim100\rm \, eV$, overtaking previous constraints from the WD luminosity function~\cite{Bottaro:2023gep} by more than one order of magnitude.
 Remarkably, our limits dominate over all the previous astrophysical limits for $m_\phi\lesssim 700\,\rm keV$, improving upon the SN cooling bound by $\sim 4$ orders of magnitude.
 For the SN constraints, we use the results of Ref.~\cite{Hardy:2024gwy}; these rely primarily on resonant emission, rather than bremsstrahlung emission; however, the two are comparable in order of magnitude, so that our estimates for the expected improvement in the NS cooling constraints still hold.